 From the species of the consonance of the octave arise what are called 'modes'.
 They are also called 'tropes' or 'tones'.
 Tropes are 'constitutions' that differ according to highness or lowness throughout entire sequences of pitches.
 A constitution is, as it were, an entire collection of pitches [plenum ... modulationis corpus], brought together within the framework of a consonance such as the octave, the 11th or the double octave. ...
 If these entire constitutions were made higher or lower in accordance with the species of the consonance of the octave discussed above [bk 4, chap.14], this would bring about seven modes, which are named Hypodorian, Hypophrygian, Hypolydian, Dorian, Phrygian, Lydian and Mixolydian (trans. after Bower).

-Ex.1 is a translation into modern staff notation of Boethius's instructions for deriving his modi, tropior toni.
+Ex.1 is a translation into modern staff notation of Boethius's instructions for deriving his modi, $tropior\ toni$ .
 The (diatonic) species of the octave to which he referred is the distribution of tones and semitones filling in an octave consonance by step.
-The (diatonic) 'constitution' - a translation of the Greek systēma - of the double octave can be thought of as transposed to seven different relative pitch levels in such a way as to generate the seven possible diatonic octave species at the same relative pitch level, here shown as the octave e-e' (see Bower, 1984).
-In terms of the staff notation, as the movable double octave shifts its position here and there against the stationary 'characteristic' octave span e-e', some of the interstitial degrees of the scale between e and e', though they can keep their letter names, have to be sharpened or Page 5 of 218 Printed from Grove Music Online.
-Grove is a registered trademark.
-Under the terms of the licence agreement, an individual user may print out a single article for personal use (for details see Privacy Policy). flattened, shown here by a modern key signature.
-(In ex.1 round semibreves show the 'characteristic' octave containing the octave species with the same name and number as the key of transposition, square breves show the movable 'dynamic mesē', with which other note names also move, and the diamond-shaped semibreves on a and a $\ddagger$ show the fixed 'thetic mesē'.)
+The (diatonic) 'constitution' - a translation of the Greek systema - of the double octave can be thought of as transposed to seven different relative pitch levels in such a way as to generate the seven possible diatonic octave species at the same relative pitch level, here shown as the octave e-e' (see Bower, 1984).
+In terms of the staff notation, as the movable double octave shifts its position here and there against the stationary 'characteristic' octave span e-e', some of the interstitial degrees of the scale between e and e', though they can keep their letter names, have to be sharpened or flattened, shown here by a modern key signature.
+(In ex.1 round semibreves show the 'characteristic' octave containing the octave species with the same name and number as the key of transposition, square breves show the movable 'dynamic $mes\bar{e}$ ', with which other note names also move, and the diamond-shaped semibreves on a and a show the fixed 'thetic $mes\bar{e}$ '.)

-Ex.1

 There was of course no implication in Boethius's description of any actual musical function.
 Neither mesē nor boundary notes nor any other note was deputed to a musical role such as tonic or final.
 There was on the other hand a necessary connection between the particular transposition of the movable double octave and the particular distribution of tones and semitones within the stationary characteristic octave; this was indeed the whole purpose of the scheme.
 In book 4 chapter 15 Boethius had already listed and numbered the seven diatonic octave species; transposition keys were modes that generated those octave species within the characteristic octave and were named for them.

 (ii) The Byzantine model: oktōēchos.